Lower Limb Strengthening Exercises (Leg, Hip, Knee, Ankle and Foot)

 6. Ankle Strengthening – Theraband strengthening

 These lower limb strengthening exercises are here to remind our patients after they have been taught them in clinic.
-We recommend you have a full Chiropractic or Sports Massage assessment before starting any of exercises and allow our practitioners to guide you on the most suitable for your individual complaint.
-To book a Chiropractic or Sports Massage appointment call us on 0203 633 0565 or book online at www.khchiropractic.com
+We recommend you have a full Chiropractic assessment before starting any exercise and allow our Chiropractors to guide you on the most suitable for your individual complaint.
+To book a Chiropractic appointment call 01392 984959 or book online at www.khchiropractic.com/booking/

-* All exercises are to remind our patients and clients at KH Chiropractic & Sports Massage of what was recommended during their visit.
+* All exercises are to remind patients of KH Chiropractic what was recommended during their treatment session.
 We do not advise anyone who has not been recommended these by a healthcare professional to takes part in them.
-As will have been explained to you all exercises prescribed should only be done within your pain free range.
-Please stop an exercises that aggravate your complaint and let us know.
+Please stop any exercise that aggravate your complaint and let us know.